ragon000/vim-latex-live-preview/README.md

 Please note that not every pdf viewer could work with this plugin.
 Currently mupdf, evince and okular are known to work well.

+- [mupdf][] works best as it can refresh the page without flickering

 ### Pandoc Arguments

 If you want to use custom pandoc arguments, you can set them by setting `g:livepreview_arguments`